minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

    :depth: 1

-To upgrade from Operator 4.5.7 or earlier to |operator-version-stable| you must first upgrade to version 4.5.8.
+To upgrade from Operator to |operator-version-stable| from version 4.5.7 or earlier, you must first upgrade to version 4.5.8.
 Depending on your current version, you may need to do one or more intermediate upgrades to reach v4.5.8.

-The following table lists the upgrade paths from versions 4.5.7 and earlier of the MinIO Operator:
+The following table lists the upgrade paths for older versions of MinIO Operator:

 .. list-table::
    :header-rows: 1